llmcloud24/de.KCD-Summer-School-2024/Day_4/04-Authentication/README.md

 Then you can do `docker compose -f docker-compose-webui.yml up --build` to get your own Open WebUI service running.

-To quickly check if it's running, you can do `curl localhost:8080 | grep "<title>".
+To quickly check if it's running, you can do `curl localhost:8080 | grep "<title>"`.

 If you see something like this, then it should be working:
 ```bash